kimdoanh89/doanhluong.me/_posts/2023-07-16-SOLID_principles.markdown

 ## 6. Conclusion

 Applying the SOLID principles consistently improves code quality and maintainability.
 Code becomes more modular, reusable and adaptable to change when needed.
-While principles like single responsibility may seem obvious, actually following them strictly takes discipline.
+While principles like single responsibility may seem obvious, actually ollowing them strictly takes discipline.
 Use these principles as guiding tenets when designing object oriented systems.